This is not really a graded task, but before we move on to the graded tasks, you need to find a colleague to form a two-member team.

 • only statically-typed languages are allowed (i.e., Java, C##, C++, Scala)

-• the goal is to play with the API and make the most of the type system
+• the goal is to play with and make the most of the type system

 • another limitation is that for a language to be accepted, there must be enough students willing to write tests and review code written in it

-• the language used by the team cannot be changed between assignments (the assignments are incremental and each team will be working on a single project)
+• the language used by the team cannot be changed between assignments (team will be working together on a single project even though the assignments are incremental)

 • preferred languages for each member (for reviews and test writing)